Assessing Monotone Dependence: Area Under the Curve Meets Rank Correlation: Case studies

-The scatterplot in Figure \ref{fig:LLM} shows $\CMA$ and $\RCE$, where we follow the computation of the $\RCE$ values in \citet{Huang2024} and average over 20 bootstrap samples.
-We note that $\CMA$ and $\RCE$ quantify distinct facets of predictive performance.
-The all-purpose measure $\CMA$ shares desirable properties of $\RCE$ and might be easier to use and interpret, due to the natural threshold of $\frac{1}{2}$ that corresponds to randomly assigned judgments of uncertainty, and the reduction to $\AUC$ when the correctness values are dichotomous in the first place.
+The scatterplots in Figure \ref{fig:LLM} cover $\CMA$ and $\CID$ along with $\RCE$, where we follow the computation of the $\RCE$ values in \citet{Huang2024} and average over 20 bootstrap samples.
+The all-purpose measures $\CMA$ and $\CID$ quantify the correctness values' ability to discriminate between queries of varying difficulty, which relates loosely only to the facets of predictive performance addressed by $\RCE$.
+While $\CMA$ and $\CID$ share desirable properties of $\RCE$, they seem easier to use and interpret, due to the natural threshold of $\frac{1}{2}$ that corresponds to randomly assigned judgments of uncertainty, and the reduction to $\AUC$ when the correctness values are dichotomous in the first place.
+Generally, $\CMA$ attains values higher than $\CID$, well in line with the properties of Spearman's Rho and Kendall's Tau in continuous settings \citep{Fredricks2007}.